GSA/Section508.gov/_pages/test/2024-09-20-test-contrast-non-web.md

 perform the following:

 ### Manual Contrast Checkers
 Manual contrast checkers require selection of the color or input of a Hex color code or Red, Green, and Blue (RGB) value.
-Many free online tools allow users to input a Hex color code, RGB value, or select a color to test contrast.
+Free online tools such as <a href="https://webaim.org/resources/contrastchecker/">WebAIM's Contrast Checker*</a>, <a href="https://accessibleweb.com/color-contrast-checker/">Accessible Web’s WCAG Color Contrast Checker*</a>, or <a href="https://color-contrast-checker.deque.com/">Deque's Color Palette Contrast Checker*</a> allow users to input a Hex color code, RGB value, or select a color to test contrast.
 While these tools can be accessed online without installation of an application, these tools require knowing the specific color of the foreground and background, which may not be possible.

 ### Built-in Tools in Design Software
 Many content creation authoring and content creation tools, such as Adobe and Microsoft Office products, have built-in Accessibility Checkers that will flag a color contrast error or post a warning where additional manual testing may be needed.
 These automated checkers cannot test images of text; manual testing should always be performed.